 Terminology and Standards – ISO 704, ISO 1087 & More

 Professional terminology work follows clear methodological principles.
 International and national standards define how concepts are systematically analysed, described and related to each other.
-They establish a shared understanding of what a concept is, how it is defined, and how linguistic designations relate to it.
+They establish a shared understanding of what a concept is, how it is defined, and how linguistic designations are separated from it.

-This page provides a structured overview of the most important terminology standards and explains their respective roles and interrelationships.
+This page provides a structured overview of the most important terminology standards and explains their respective roles and how they interact.

 Terminology standards can broadly be grouped into different categories: